ibmresilient/resilient-community-apps/fn_aws_iam/doc/README.md

 ---
 ## Function - AWS IAM: Update Login Profile
-Change the password for the specified IAM user.
+Changes the password for the specified IAM user.
 Parameter aws_iam_user_name is an IAM user name.
 Parameter aws_iam_password is a new password value for an IAM user.
 Parameter aws_iam_password_reset_required is a boolean value to determine whether a password reset should be required on change.

-* Example workflows that use this Resilient Function include `Example: AWS IAM: Change Profile Password`
+Example workflows that use this Resilient function include `Example: AWS IAM: Change Profile Password`

-The workflow, `Example: AWS IAM: Change Profile Password`, sets the following input fields for the Function:
+The workflow, `Example: AWS IAM: Change Profile Password`, sets the following input fields for the function:

 * aws_iam_user_name is mapped to a user name from the selected row of data table `AWS IAM Users`.
 * aws_iam_password is mapped to an activity field input.